www-aplas/www-aplas.github.io/workshop.md

-## 3rd Workshop on New and Emerging Results in Programming Languages and Systems
+## 3rd Workshop on New Ideas and Emerging Results in Programming Languages and Systems

 <p class="header">November 30, 2017, Suzhou, China</p>